 May 15th, 2020

-There are millions (if not billions) of websites, each having a blog.
+There are billions of websites, each having a blog.
 So it should come as no surprise to you that blogging will help your website become successful.
 However, if you are not sure what a blog is, you might want to read this.
 Your trusted hosting provider should be able to support Drupal.
 So here is a breakdown of some of the best Drupal blogging modules.

 Pathauto automatically generates URL/path aliases for various kinds of content (nodes, taxonomy terms, users) without requiring the user to manually specify the path alias.
 This allows you to have URL aliases like/category/my-node-title instead of /node/123.
 The aliases are based upon a "pattern" system that uses tokens, which the administrator can change.